hardhackerlabs/medup/README.md

 Usage: medup <COMMAND>

 Commands:
-  gen    generate HTML based on Markdown! serve  Provide an http service for markdown parsing! help   Print this message or the help of the given subcommand(s)
+  gen    Generate html from markdown serve  Provide an http service for markdown parsing help   Print this message or the help of the given subcommand(s)

 Options: